-Use the Search & replace in combo box to select the desired section of the PLC program in which to perform the search and replace operation.
+Use the Search & replace in combo box to select the desired area of the PLC program in which to perform the search and replace operation.

-From and To Edit Boxes
+"From" and "To" Edit Boxes

 A search range within the program area selected in the Search & replace in combo box can be entered in the From and To edit boxes.